The Truth About The Failure Rates and Completion Rates of Credit Counseling, Debt Settlement, and Bankruptcy.

 Conclusion

 Based on current data, it would appear that rather than help consumers in trouble, they are directing them towards an ineffective solution.
-And I have not even covered the fact that the credit counseling industry reports that only 7% to 8% of the people who contact a credit counseling group could even afford a DMP.
-Yes, the rest get budgeting help, advice, or referred for guess what, bankruptcy.
+And I have not even covered that the credit counseling industry reports that only 7% to 8% of the people who contact a credit counseling group could afford a DMP.
+So, yes, the rest get budgeting help, advice, or are referred for, guess what, bankruptcy.

-David Jones, the president of Association of Independent Consumer Credit Counseling Agencies said, “The agencies affiliated with the AICCCA used to be able to help 20-25% of the people who came to them to avoid bankruptcy.
-Now they find they can only help about 7-8%, Jones explained.”
+David Jones, the Association of Independent Consumer Credit Counseling Agencies president, said, “The agencies affiliated with the AICCCA used to be able to help 20-25% of the people who came to them to avoid bankruptcy.
+Jones explained that they find they can only help about 7-8%.”

-As a solution in resolving problem debt, a DMP it appears among the most charitably promoted but least successful of approaches.
+As a solution to resolving problem debt, a DMP appears among the most charitably promoted but least successful of approaches.

-And what troubled me most about this was the fact that I founded and ran a non-profit credit counseling group for a number of years.
-I’d never seen a comparison of the different approaches while I was running the debt counseling group but at the end, i was significantly disillusioned with the credit counseling industry and would up closing the non-profit I started.
+And what troubled me most about this was that I founded and ran a non-profit credit counseling group for some years.
+I’d never seen a comparison of the different approaches while running the debt counseling group.
+Still, in the end, I was significantly disillusioned with the credit counseling industry and would end up closing the non-profit I started.

-if I had been specifically aware of the effectiveness of each solution it would have changed my outlook on the services delivered to consumers.
+If I had been specifically aware of the effectiveness of each solution, it would have changed my outlook on the services delivered to consumers.
 But that’s easy to say now.
-When you are drinking the Kool-Aid it is hard to believe that the solution you are delivering may be among the least effective.
+When drinking the Kool-Aid, it is hard to believe that the solution you are offering may be among the least effective.

 There is simply no open forum or discussion on all debt resolution services and completion or success rates for consumers to make fully informed and educated decisions.
 The data is fragmented, secret, and hard to put together, especially if you are living through the stress and pain of problem debt.
-If I was running a credit counseling group now I would certainly make sure that each client signed an informed consent statement indicating they knew the chances for successfully eliminating their debt.
-I realize that would lower the number of people enrolled in credit counseling but at the end of the day, people have to come first.
+If I were running a credit counseling group now, I would ensure that clients signed an informed consent statement indicating they knew the chances of successfully eliminating their debt.
+I realize that would lower the number of people enrolled in credit counseling, but at the end of the day, people have to come first.

-But from experience in assisting debtors with lump-sum debt settlements when they have the cash on hand right now to settle all their debts, the success rate is in the 70% range.
+But from experience in assisting debtors with lump-sum debt settlements when they have the cash on hand to settle all their debts, the success rate is in the 70% range.

 And let me say, right here, that I invite comments I know there will be disbelievers to what I have said here.
 Not believing it does not make it so.

-I desperately urge any company that wants to dispute these findings to provide on-the-record, public, open and fully transparent data regarding completion rates for people to review regarding their company performance.
+I urge any company that wants to dispute these findings to provide on-the-record, public, open, and fully transparent data regarding completion rates for people to review regarding their company performance.

 Follow-Up